Kieranties/dillinger-chrome/README.md

 -------------------

 1. Download the zip of this repository
-2. Extract to a location of you choice
+2. Extract to a location of your choice
 3. Open Chrome, navigate to `chrome://extensions`
 4. Check _Developer mode_ in the upper right corner
-5. Click 'Load unpacked extension'
+5. Click _Load unpacked extension_
 6. Navigate to your local version of this repository
 7. Click _OK_